guzzle/guzzle/docs/quickstart.rst

         'webp'  => $client->getAsync('/image/webp')
     ];

     // Wait on all of the requests to complete.
+Throws a ConnectException
+    // if any of the requests fail
     $results = Promise\unwrap($promises);

+    // Wait for the requests to complete, even if some of them fail
+    $results = Promise\settle($promises)->wait();

     // You can access each result using the key provided to the unwrap
     // function.